 A majority of people agreed that running the day before a race will make the runner feel better on race day than if the same runner would take the day off.

-Pfitzinger provided readers with an example of a three week taper before a marathon.
-The schedule gradually reduces mileage in order to let the body adapt to the new routine over a period of time.
+Pfitzinger provided readers with an example of a three-week taper before a marathon.
+The schedule gradually reduces mileage to let the body adapt to the new routine over some time.
 Week two reduces mileage but emphasized speed work to make the legs feel stronger.
-Week three is the most important week of the taper because it is easier to over-train this week.
+Week three is the most critical week of the taper because it is easier to over-train this week.
 The importance of the last week is to fully rest up, increase carbohydrates in nutrition, and keep hydrated.
 (Pfitzinger 2008).

-This paper supports the belief that reducing mileage before an important race improves not only the athletes' psychological and physical well being but may also improves performance.
+This paper supports the belief that reducing mileage before a vital race improves not only the athletes' psychological and physical well-being but may also improve performance.